ToTheBeginning/GCP-Colorization/README.md

 Download the pretrained models from [[Google Drive](https://drive.google.com/drive/folders/1-mwYyvF4nGbqI3x1dC-OruX0tru02JKE?usp=sharing) ] and put them into the `assets` folder.
 If you want to reproduce or get the results reported in our ICCV 2021 paper for academic purpose, you can check [model zoo](model_zoo.md).
-Otherwise, you just need to use the default options.
+Otherwise, you just need to use the default options, which is our best model.

 ## Inference
 ### Test in the wild images